 Industry Analysis & Industry Trends

-Because this industry is generally countercyclical, business went up during the recession as people opted to repair their shoes instead of buying new ones.
-This trend is expected to hold through 2012; however, as the economy recovers, people will return to buying new shoes, especially as the average price of shoes continues to decline.
+Because the Shoe Repair industry is generally countercyclical, business performed well during the recession as people opted to repair their shoes instead of buy new ones.
+This trend is expected to hold through 2014; however, as the economy continues to strengthen, consumers will return to buying new shoes, especially as the average price of shoes continues to decline.
 Fast-fashion trends and low-priced imports will also hamper demand for repairs.
 In response, shops will focus on high-income customers with high-end shoes... purchase to read more

 Industry Report - Industry Locations Chapter